Moving & Your Medical Team

 During the pandemic, many people relocated temporarily, only to find themselves settling into their new location as the pandemic continued.
 In cases like this, healthcare is often an afterthought.

-Nance*, 73, made a temporary move from upstate New York to the Atlanta area last spring.
+Nance*, 73, made a temporary move from upstate New York to the Atlanta area in March 2020.
 Planning to keep her NY doctors, she postponed her routine care because of Covid.
-In December, she was still in Atlanta when a heart attack sent her to the ER.
+In December 2020, she was still in Atlanta when a heart attack sent her to the ER.
 She recovered in a rehab facility and then had to arrange for homecare.
-The unfamiliar healthcare landscape put her at a disadvantage, as she had to quickly make important decisions about treatment and facilities.
+Being in an unfamiliar area put her at a disadvantage, as she had to quickly make important decisions about treatment and facilities.
 She also found it challenging to coordinate care between unfamiliar providers and programs.

 When making healthcare decisions, it’s important to have as much information as possible.
 These choices aren’t easy even when you’re working with doctors you know and trust, but they become far more difficult in a new town.

 Our transient lives make healthcare more complex.
-Whenever someone moves to a new community, they have to find new doctors, determine if their insurance is accepted, and figure out where to go in an emergency—and that's just the beginning.
+Whenever someone moves to a new community, they have to find new doctors, determine if their insurance is accepted, and figure out where to go if they need an emergency room or urgent care—and that's just the beginning.

 Instead of asking a friend or your realtor to recommend a primary care doctor, think of your move as an opportunity to reevaluate your medical team.
 This is especially important if someone in your family is sick, immunocompromised, or elderly.
 For guidance on evaluating providers, read our tips on how to find a great doctor, along with red flags to look out for.